Eduardo-Puentes/discrod-user-messaage-bot/README.md

 # Discrod User Messaage Bot

-This is a demostration on how to post messages in discord via request.
+This is a demostration on how to post messages in discord via request with Python.

 ## Definitions